 Monumental history is alive in Williamsburg, where immersive learning blends with unforgettable experiences.

 A field trip to Williamsburg and the Historic Triangle in Virginia offers an incredible and engaging living history lesson in colonial life.
-Students can interact with costumed interpreters and participate in guided tours, role-playing activities and hands-on programs to better understand the area’s significance to America’s story.
+Students can interact with historical interpreters and participate in guided tours, role-playing activities and hands-on programs to better understand the area’s significance to America’s story.

 Planning a student adventure?
 Let our expert-curated resources lead the way.